Piggles

 “Meaning yes!
 Then you’re normal.
 Okay then.
 You and I, we’re going to mess around.
 You’ll see all the thoughts you have tying sex and love together aren’t real.
 At our age, we’re not ready for love, marital love, but we are for sex.
 You need to know this, Eddie.”

 I was scared.
 Yeah, Mom had drummed it into me how love is this great, incandescent thing, and it involved sex when the love was already there and established.
-Putting sex before love would ruin the relationship, and the relationship; the love, that was what mattered.
+Putting sex before love would ruin the relationship, and the relationship was what mattered; the love, that too was what mattered.
 I’d taken that to heart.
 I’d believed my mother, just like most boys do.

 Scene break